Jay Shetty Is Here to Help You Meditate Like a Celeb in Just 7 Minutes - E! Online

 "Visualize yourself doing the actual process step by step to the best of your ability, as opposed to the best case because the best case is based on mastering the process," Shetty advised.
 "You're visualizing yourself doing the actual process and the practice so that when you actually do it, you feel more comfortable.
 It's almost like a dress rehearsal in your head."

-All of these techniques are ones that Shetty has shared with clients like Gwyneth Paltrow, Shawn Mendes, Joe Jonas and Jennifer Aniston—and their squads.
+All of these techniques are ones that Shetty has shared with friends like Gwyneth Paltrow, Shawn Mendes, Joe Jonas and Jennifer Aniston—and their squads.

 He's spoken on stage at Paltrow's Goop events and attended one of the Sunday salons Aniston hosted to educate herself and her, um, friends on various topics.